-Members of the campus community are advised on an annual basis that they are required to notify the Campus Safety Department of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and/or safety of students and employees.
-The Campus Security Office has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
-In addition, the Campus Safety Department has a responsibility to respond to such incidents to determine if the situation does in fact, pose a threat to the community.
+On an annual basis members of the campus community are advised that they are required to notify the Campus Safety Department of any significant emergency or dangerous situation which may involve an immediate or ongoing threat to the health and/or safety of students and employees.
+The Campus Security Office has the responsibility of responding to and summoning the resources necessary to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
+The Campus Safety Department has a responsibility to respond to such situations to determine if they do, in fact, pose a threat to the community.
 If the threat is verified, federal law requires that the institution immediately notify the campus community of this situation.

 On an annual basis, the campus shall conduct a test of its emergency response and evacuation procedures.
-Such test may be announced or unannounced.
-It will also publicize its procedures in conjunction with the at least one test per calendar year and document for each test a description of the exercise, the date, time and whether it was announced or announced.
+The test may be announced or unannounced.
+The campus will also publicize its test procedures in conjunction with at least one test per calendar year.
+Each test will be documented with a description of the exercise, the date, time and whether it was announced or unannounced.